Earth Notes: On Electricity Metering vs Minimising CO2 and/or Bills (2008)Updated 2022-09-18.

-If your microgeneration produces more than you use (in a day, say), and especially if you don't have a net metering arrangement, and you get paid less for exported power than imported power, then you may wish to net off your consumption to arrange that you never import, even for spikes of demand higher than your microgeneration output at any moment.
-This might happen, for example, when your dishwasher turns on its heater but a cloud is just passing over your solar PV collectors!
+If your microgeneration produces more than you use (in a day, say), and especially if you don't have a net metering arrangement, and you get paid less for exported power than imported power, then you may wish to net off your consumption to arrange that you never import.
+Even for spikes of demand higher than your microgeneration output at any moment.
+This might happen, for example, when your dishwasher turns on its heater but a cloud is just passing over your solar PV panels!

 And even if you do have net metering and produce more than you use, you might want to shift the time that you export that excess to the grid to be paid more and/or to displace maximum CO2 for your exported kWh.

-The core of the system could be something "grid-interactive" like SMA's Sunny Backup-System which can effectively act as UPS (Uninterruptable Power Supply) for an entire house if the mains electricity fails.
+The core of the system could be something "grid-interactive" like SMA's Sunny Backup-System which can effectively act as UPS (Uninterruptible Power Supply) for an entire house if the mains electricity fails.

 But some useful modifications might be to only allow the storage batteries to be charged when: